• Skip to main content

 by Milena Perrine

 How to cook lamb chops in oven.
+Start by flavoring them with a delicious marinade, sear, bake and rest.
 Serve with our scrumptious Dijon mustard dill sauce (optional but we highly recommend it).

 Oven baked lamb chops platter with mustard dill sauce.

-If you ever craved a thick, juicy and tender lamb chop without bones to cut around while enjoying it - the boneless sirloin cut is the answer.
+But if you ever craved a thick, juicy and tender lamb chop without bones to cut around while enjoying it - the boneless sirloin cut is the answer.
+Center cut lamb sirloin chops are tender and meaty and typically weigh between 5 and 8 oz.

 This baked lamb chops recipe is very easy and of all the possible cuts of lamb it works particularly well with sirloin.